This post is also available on:

 - USB cable

-Optionally, you can buy a rechargeable battery and an on/off switch.
+Optionally, a rechargeable battery and an on/off switch can still be purchased.

 The kit consists of the Lilygo T-Display Keyboard Module and a case created with a 3D printer.